Cycles

 • Otherwise, if Q is being computed by some other thread T2, we have to check whether T2 is (transitively) blocked on T1.
 If so, there is a cycle.

-These two cases are handled internally by the Runtime::try_block_on function.
-Detecting the intra-thread cycle case is easy; to detect cross-thread cycles, the runtime maintains a dependency DAG between threads (identified by RuntimeId).
+These two cases are handled internally by Runtime::block.
+Detecting the intra-thread cycle case is easy; to detect cross-thread cycles, the runtime maintains a dependency DAG between threads (identified by std::thread::ThreadId).
 Before adding an edge T1 -> T2 (i.e., T1 is blocked waiting for T2) into the DAG, it checks whether a path exists from T2 to T1.
-If so, we have a cycle and the edge cannot be added (then the DAG would not longer be acyclic).
+If so, Salsa invokes the tracked function's configured cycle strategy.